jacob-brown/EquSeq/README.md

 14. `samtools` - remove unmapped reads
 15. `samtools` - re-index

-## Read Mapping - WGS samples
+### Read Mapping - WGS samples
-0. `wgsMapper.sh` used to control the mapping, as pairing read identification is different.
+0. `wgsMapper.sh` used to control the mapping, as pairing read identification is different to the above method.
     - number of jobs should equal the number of run codes (as some are paired and others not) ...

-8. run `sh bamAncestry.sh -m` to generate the bam list on the hpc
+8. run `sh ancestry/bamAncestry.sh -m` to generate the bam list on the hpc
-9. run `toMerge.py` to determine which samples need to be merged
+9. run `scripts/toMerge.py` to determine which samples need to be merged
-    * scp bam.list to local, investigate, and run (rsync one way compatible)
+    * scp bam.list to local, investigate, and determine which need merging. (rsync one way compatible)
-      - `scp your_path/ephemeral/ancestry/bam.list data/`
-    * `python3 scripts/toMerge.py -b data/bam.list -o data/ -i data/cleaned_data/info_all.csv -r Run -g BioSample`
+    * Run: `python3 scripts/toMerge.py -b data/bam.list -o data/ -i data/cleaned_data/info_all.csv -r Run -g BioSample`
 10. `rsync`
-11. run `wgs_merge.sh` to merge the bam files
+11. run `job_submissions/wgs_merge.sh` to merge the bam files
     * one job for each file (i.e. nrow of `to_merge.csv`)
     * also indexes bam files
 12. move the merged files and files that don't require merging to the `final/` directory